BCI Potential Unrealized

 In addition, mind-first classifiers can serve as “mind targets” for the user to try to “hit” or activate.
 More precise and comprehensive targets — clearly understood by the user — cannot help but increase user performance and classification accuracy.

-The idea the human mind strongly connects to brain activity & signal is obvious.
-After all it’s the basis of the entire field of cognitive neuroscience.
-Yet there’s a tendency (driven by materialism) to minimize or ignore the subjective within brain science.
-This neglect trickles down to the field of BCI.
-Although a specific (mental or behavioral) task may be described in great detail, the mind that executes it — beyond that singular mental component — is often ignored.
+The idea the various components of the mind are strongly correlated to brain activity & signal is obvious.
+After all it’s the main aim of cognitive neuroscience — to elucidate this connection.
+Yet there’s a tendency (driven by materialism) to minimize if not ignore the subjective.
+This neglect by the brain science community trickles down to the field of BCI.
+Although a specific task may be described in great detail, the mind that executes it — beyond that singular mental component — is for the most part ignored.

-Minimizing the mind causes it, and corresponding brain signal, to be defined (encoded and decoded) far from optimally.
+Minimizing the mind causes its corresponding brain signal to be both decoded and encoded sub-optimally.
 Signal classification suffer accordingly.
 Many positive states of mind — feeling calm, confident, happy, content, motivated etc. remain unacknowledged.
-So do unwanted states — feeling frustrated, impatient, anxious, distracted, in pain etc. If these mental categories are not defined or accounted for subjectively, they won’t be included as part of the classifier, and won’t be classified (at least not knowingly).
+So do unwanted states — feeling frustrated, impatient, anxious, distracted, in pain etc. If these mental categories are not accounted for subjectively, they won’t be included as part of the classifier, and won’t be classified (as such).

-The good news is any mental phenomena can be included as part of a classifier, wanted or unwanted.
-If desired and consistently activated, a state can be represented by that classifier.
-Or if sporadically and unpredictably activated, a “noise classifier” could be matched to this state; with subsequent matching signals filtered out.
-Any component of mind can be labeled as noise or as part of the signal — once acknowledged as part of the mind/brain system in the first place.
+The good news is any mental phenomena can be included as part of a classifier set.
+Especially if it can be activated with strength and consistently.
+Any mental state or process (or combination of) can be represented by its own classifier.
+Also, if the mind component is sporadically and unpredictably activated, a “noise classifier” could be matched to this state; with subsequent matching signals filtered out.
+Any component of mind can be labeled as noise or part of the signal — once acknowledged as being part of the brain’s activity in the first place.

 Summary

-Once the user’s mind is defined accurately, connected to the brain, and used to build brain signal signatures, higher-performing classifiers and “mind targets” for the BCI designer, trainer and user to benefit from can be developed.
+Once the user’s mind is defined accurately, connected to the brain, and used to build brain signal signatures, higher-performing classifiers (and “mind targets”) can be developed for the BCI designer, trainer and user to benefit from.

 References